 The best budget option

 Midland earns its second entry on this list thanks to its affordable – and versatile – LXT500VP3 model.
 This two-way radio features 22 channels, a range of up to 24 miles, and an option to automatically scan frequencies for any broadcast activity.
 Powered by either the included rechargeable battery packs or 4 AAA batteries, these walkie-talkies also include a high/low power setting that gives the user the ability to adjust the transmit power to conserve battery life.
 If you know you don’t have to broadcast very far, you can turn the power down and increase the life of the installed energy cells.
 If the batteries are fresh and fully charged, crank up the settings to send your transmissions even further.

 Other nice features include auto-squelch technology to help keep annoying noise to a minimum, an incoming call alert that automatically notifies you when someone in your group is broadcasting, and a keypad lock that prevents you from accidentally changing the settings.
 There is even a silent operation mode that turns off the noise altogether, allowing the user to get stealthy.

 As if all of that wasn’t enough, the Midland LXT500VP3 sells for just $40, making it one of the most affordable walkie-talkie sets on the market today.

 The best for kids

-Rather than shell out money for cell phones, some parents are choosing to purchase a pair of inexpensive walkie-talkies to stay in contact with their children instead.
-In these instances, UOKOO’s kid-centric model is the way to go.
-The walkie-talkies let you communicate over a range of four miles — more than enough if your child is playing in the neighborhood or if you become separated at the supermarket.
+Rather than shell out a lot of money for cell phones, some parents purchase a pair of inexpensive walkie-talkies to stay in contact with their kids instead.
+The Motorola T100 Talkabout is a great option for a number of reasons, not the least of which is a decent range.
+This device lets you communicate over a range of up to 16 miles — more than enough if your child is playing in the neighborhood or if you become separated at the grocery store.

-As for battery life, the two-way radios allow for 3.5 hours of continuous use, or about nine hours on standby.
-More importantly, these walkie-talkies won’t break the bank when your child inevitably loses one.
+As for battery life, the two-way radios allow for up to 18 hours when used with alkaline batteries.
+Most importantly, these walkie-talkies won’t break the bank.